jpcarrascal/midisocket/SEQUENCER_REDESIGN_PLAN.md

 # MIDI Sequencer Redesign Plan

 ## Project Overview
-Redesign the Sequencer interface to act as a MIDI routing bridge between remote Track app instances and local MIDI devices connected to the computer running the Sequencer.
+Redesign the Sequencer interface to act as a MIDI routing bridge between remote Track app instances and local MIDI interfaces connected to the computer running the Sequencer.

 ## Current State Analysis
 - Current sequencer manages collaborative step sequencing with built-in synthesizers